 So to help prepare for this, sit down with your significant other or make that decision on what you plan to do.
 Add that into your savings account plan.
 The tough part about buying formula early is that it’s harder to exchange with dates since it is a food and you never know if your child will have any issues with a specific type or brand of formula.
 It is better to try and put money aside for it.

 I want to add that whether you formula feed or breastfeed, remember… a fed baby is a happy and healthy baby!
+Click here to look into this manual breast pump bundled with breastfeeding bottles on Amazon.

 The last major thing I would like to touch on with a growing family is healthy.
 Will you be paying to allot more to add a child onto your plan or is it an all-inclusive family plan?
 What is your deductible now and what will change with another member of the family.
 Being prepared and knowledgeable about your insurance plan can help ease the financial burden.
 You can always plan your finances better when you are educated on the change.